harman-pm2/oci-token-exchange-action/SECURITY.md

 ## Reporting a Vulnerability

-The OCI Token Exchange Action team takes security vulnerabilities seriously.
-We appreciate your efforts to responsibly disclose your findings.
+Your efforts to responsibly disclose your findings is appreciated.

 **Do not report security vulnerabilities through public GitHub issues.**